izuzak/pmrpc/README.markdown

       publicProcedureName : "HelloPMRPC",
       procedure : function(printParam) { alert(printParam); } } );

-Second, the procedure is called from a remote window by specifying the iframe object which contains the remote procedure, name of the procedure and parameters:
+Second, the procedure is called from the parent window by specifying the iframe object which contains the remote procedure, name of the procedure and parameters:

     // [window object B] - client